kiiros/screenlock/README.md

  - Volume level may not be restored automatically, if you restart PC

 # Removal
+Removal applies only, if you forgot your password or 2fa code.
+Password and 2fa code are hashed, so they aren't available in program memory.

 1. Press CTRL+ALT+DEL (when not on timeout)
    - Restart PC by clicking Power button and holding SHIFT, when pressing Restart
    - Troubleshooting screen should appear, if not, you're doing something wrong